Alternative and online media

 If you want to take your online campaigning further and get a little more proactive, start by surfing the net and looking at the types of online campaigns and actions you think have the most impact.
 What is it about them that make them effective?

-There are a myriad of ways for you to generate support for your issue.
+There is a myriad of ways for you to generate support for your issue.

-- Write an email about the issue and send it to all your friends.
-Ask them to forward it on to others.
+- Write a social media post or an email about the issue and send it to all your friends.
+Ask them to share it with others.

 - Start up your own blog about your issue.
 Many sites such as WordPress, Blogger or Tumblr offer simple, free ways to publish your information

-- Write about the issue on your MySpace or Facebook page.
+- Write about the issue on your Facebook and Twitter page.
 Invite people to an event

-- Post photos of media stunts on photo-sharing sites such as Flickr.
+- Post photos of media stunts on photo-sharing sites such as Flickr and Instagram.
 Turn them into a video and broadcast it to the world on sites like YouTube

 - You could even start up your own website to provide information about the issue and suggest actions for people to take